PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildWithCustomContainer.md

   - `[VMSize <String>]`: The VM size to create the build on.
   - `[VMStartupScriptConfiguration <IVMStartupScriptParams>]`: The configuration for the VmStartupScript for the build
     - `VMStartupScriptAssetReference <IAssetReferenceParams>`: Asset which contains the VmStartupScript script and any other required files.
-    - `[PortRequests <IVMStartupScriptPortRequestParams[]>]`: Optional port requests (name/protocol) that will be used by the VmStartupScript.
+    - `[PortRequests <List<IVMStartupScriptPortRequestParams>>]`: Optional port requests (name/protocol) that will be used by the VmStartupScript.
 Max of 5 requests.
       - `Name <String>`: The name for the port.
       - `Protocol <String>`: The protocol for the port.

-GAMEASSETREFERENCES <IAssetReferenceParams[]>: The list of game assets related to the build.
+`GAMEASSETREFERENCES <IAssetReferenceParams[]>`: The list of game assets related to the build.
   - `FileName <String>`: The asset's file name.
   - `[MountPath <String>]`: The asset's mount path.

-GAMECERTIFICATEREFERENCES <IGameCertificateReferenceParams[]>: The game certificates for the build.
+`GAMECERTIFICATEREFERENCES <IGameCertificateReferenceParams[]>`: The game certificates for the build.
   - `GsdkAlias <String>`: An alias for the game certificate.
 The game server will reference this alias via GSDK config to retrieve the game certificate.
 This alias is used as an identifier in game server code to allow a new certificate with different Name field to be uploaded without the need to change any game server code to reference the new Name.
   - `Name <String>`: The name of the game certificate.
 This name should match the name of a certificate that was previously uploaded to this title.

+`GAMESECRETREFERENCES <IGameSecretReferenceParams[]>`: The game secrets for the build.
+  - `Name <String>`: The name of the game secret.
+This name should match the name of a secret that was previously added to this title.

-LINUXINSTRUMENTATIONCONFIGURATION <ILinuxInstrumentationConfiguration>: The Linux instrumentation configuration for the build.
+`LINUXINSTRUMENTATIONCONFIGURATION <ILinuxInstrumentationConfiguration>`: The Linux instrumentation configuration for the build.
   - `IsEnabled <Boolean>`: Designates whether Linux instrumentation configuration will be enabled for this Build

-MONITORINGAPPLICATIONCONFIGURATION <IMonitoringApplicationConfigurationParams>: The configuration for the monitoring application on the build
+`MONITORINGAPPLICATIONCONFIGURATION <IMonitoringApplicationConfigurationParams>`: The configuration for the monitoring application on the build
   - `AssetReference <IAssetReferenceParams>`: Asset which contains the monitoring application files and scripts.
     - `FileName <String>`: The asset's file name.
     - `[MountPath <String>]`: The asset's mount path.